andob/rapidroid/README.md

 NOTE: The workflow spawns threads and then joins them into the parent thread.
 This means that, by calling ``Run.workflow``, you will block the current running thread.
 Do not call ``Run.workflow`` on UI thread.
 Wrap it inside a thread, like this: ``Run.thread { Run.workflow {} }``

 NOTE: The parallel block does not run tasks as in "one thread per tasks".
-It runs tasks inside a thread pool executor, which limits the maximum number of tasks that run at a moment in time.
-This TPE is configurable via ``Run.withThreadPoolExecutor`` API.
+It runs tasks inside an executor, which limits the maximum number of tasks that run at a moment in time.

 #### Actors